-- Braemar - a popular village in the less visited south of the Cairngorms, Braemar is famous for the Highland Games which take place here each August. on the eastern outskirts of the village is medieval Braemar Castle, while to the west is a lovely nature reserve.
+- Braemar - a popular village in the less-visited south of the Cairngorms, Braemar is famous for the Highland Games which take place here each August. on the eastern outskirts of the village is medieval Braemar Castle, while to the west is a lovely nature reserve.
 This is fantastic walking country, and footpaths lead off in all directions for both short and long walks.
 The scenery is quite magnificent.

 - Balmoral Castle - Queen Victoria's little place in the country, Balmoral is small by royal palace standards, but the location beside the River Dee is quite wonderful, with views to the east and west along the river valley.
-The castle is reached by an historic bridge built by famed Victorian engineer Isambard Kingdon Brunel for the Queen.
+The castle is reached by a historic bridge built by famed Victorian engineer Isambard Kingdon Brunel for the Queen.

 - Corgarff Castle - if ever a place deserved the description 'desolate', it is Corgarff Castle.
-More tower house than traditional castle, Corgarff stands atop a small hill below the great bulk of the Cairngorm mountains.
+More tower house than a traditional castle, Corgarff stands atop a small hill below the great bulk of the Cairngorm mountains.
 The best place to get a sense of the grandeur of the scenery is from the parking area on the A939.

 - Linn o'Dee - a favourite picnic area for Queen Victoria, the Linn is a deep chasm on the River Dee, where the water rushes down between twisting rock banks.
 Reached by road 7 miles west of Braemar.
-There are a network of trails through the woods and along the river.
+There is a network of trails through the woods and along the river.

 I didn't know what to expect when I visited the Cairngorms.
 What I found was a stunningly beautiful area of lochs and mountains, ancient woodland, and beautiful river valleys.
-Its one of the prettiest places in the UK, especially in Autumn, when the colours are otherwordly vivid.
+It is one of the prettiest places in the UK, especially in Autumn, when the colours are otherwordly vivid.
 I highly recommend a visit.